sean2077/jsonpath-python/README.md

 # jsonpath-python

-A more powerful JSONPath implementations in modern python.
+A more powerful JSONPath implementation in modern python.

 ## Features